hughperkins/VeriGPU/README.md

 ## Timing based on gate-level netlist

+You can see the current clock cycle propagation delay by opening the most recent build at https://app.circleci.com/pipelines/github/hughperkins/toy_proc, going to 'artifacts', and clicking on 'build/timing.txt'.
+As of writing this, it was 110 nand gate units, i.e. equivalent to passing through about 110 nand units.
+- at 90nm, one nand gate unit is about 50ps, giving a cycle time of about 5.5ns, and a frequency of about 200MHz
+- at 5nm, one nand gate unit is about 5ps, giving a cycle time of about 0.55ns, and a frequency of about 2GHz (Note: this analysis totally neglects layout, i.e. wire delay over distance, so it's just to give an idea).

 ### Concept

 - we first use [yosys](http://bygone.clairexen.net/yosys/) to synthesize our verilog file to a gate-level netlist